ComputerProsLLC/nginx_lancache/README.md

 On premises caching or micro-CDN solution for Microsoft, Google and Adobe products.

-## *This version makes changes to the config to work on Debian-based distros*
+## *This version makes changes to the config to work on alpine-based containers

-*The nginx.conf file included is to be used in Linux distributions such as Debian and Ubuntu.*

 ## Overview